Log in

 A year on from the beginning of COVID-19 (in the UK), we’re all starting to reflect on how this pandemic has affected us.
 One area that’s been particularly disrupted is university life.
 From

-new students attending university for the first time, to final year students transitioning into
+new students attending university for the first time, to final year students transitioning into full-time work.

 Lockdown

 When the first UK lockdown started in March 2020, I was in the final semester of my third year.
 At this point, we only had around two months or so before we finished university for good.
-My final year project was beginning to take shape and had been through multiple revisions to help form the final product.
+My final year project was taking shape and had been through multiple revisions to help form the final product.
 I also had two other projects to finish, including a group project.

 At the time of the lockdown announcement, I think it just added to the worry and stress of my university deadlines.
 My situation was unique because I was in the middle of the most important semester of my life.
 It also posed quite a few issues with how the remainder of the modules would be delivered and assessed.
 The first thing that popped into my mind was: “How will we do our final year presentations?”